 · James W Poole’s father was Asa Bent Poole on whom there is unfortunately only meager available information.
 The Poole Family Bible indicates Asa died in 1860 at 68 making his year of birth c 1792.
 His birth location has not been identified but it is logical to assume it to have been in the area of West Paradise in the Annapolis Valley.
 Asa Poole appears to be the son of John Poole of West Paradise, NS; however, having said that there is not yet an available document that confirms the direct familial connection.

 · Asa is reported to have married Elizabeth Moore in Annapolis, NS in 1812 when he was 18 and Elizabeth apparently 14 to 15 years of age.
-The couple appears to have had at least seven children: i) Eliza Diademia, b 1814, married James Thomas at Digby’s Trinity Anglican in 1833; ii) James William identified above; iii) John “Ambrose”, stated to have been born in Bridgetown, NS in 1819, a blacksmith and a miller by trade, and who died at Cedar Lake, Digby Co in 1875; iv) Mary Elizabeth born in 1821 and who died in Rockport, MA in 1850 at 29 years; v) George Whitefield born in 1825 and who immigrated to Massachusetts where he practiced carpentry; iv) Edmund A born in Hillsburg in 1833, a mariner and a carpenter, who died in Dakota Territory in the US in 1885, and Albenia Dorcas who was born in NS in 1837 and who died at Rossway, Digby County in 1893.
+The couple appears to have had eight children: i) Eliza Diadama, b 1814, married James Thomas at Digby’s Trinity Anglican in 1833; ii) James William identified above; iii) Amelia Ann b 1822 and married James Marshall, and d in NS in 1887; iv) John “Ambrose”, stated to have been born in Bridgetown, NS in 1819, a blacksmith and a miller by trade, and who died at Cedar Lake, Digby Co in 1875; v) Mary Elizabeth born in 1821 and who died in Rockport, MA in 1850 at 29 years; vi) George Whitefield born in 1825 and who immigrated to Massachusetts where he practiced carpentry; vii) Albenia Dorcas who was born in NS in 1837, married Howard Marshall in Smiths Cove c1853 and who died at Rossway, Digby County in 1893; and vii) Edmund Asa born in Hillsburg in 1833, a mariner and a carpenter, who died in Dakota Territory in the US in 1885.

 · Wilson (p 278) indicates that Asa was a charter member of the Hillsburg Agricultural Society established in the Acacia Valley (near Smiths Cove) on Mar 14, 1840, and one of seven members of its 'Committee of Management’.